Skip to main content

 • Prefer to get advice when working toward your financial goals.

-However, before you take this step, be sure to do your research, Waterman advised.
+However, before you take this step, be sure to do your research, Johnston advised.
 “Unfortunately, there are a lot of scammers out there just waiting to take advantage of people who are buried under debt.
 That’s why it’s important to choose a reputable, nonprofit credit counseling agency with a solid rating from the Better Business Bureau.”

 NCOA’s guide, “Is Credit Counseling Worth It?”, can help.
 Learn how it works, see where to find credit counselors near you, and understand what questions to ask before you choose a service.